 Learning English through videos helps students to remember information, develop intercultural awareness, and expand critical thinking.
 The Understanding Video pages include authentic documentaries and social media videos which expose students to life beyond the classroom.
-The page introduces a skill for understanding video, such as using visuals to understand details, identifying purpose, and making inferences.
+The page introduces a skill for understanding video, such as researching before viewing, identifying point of view, or understanding new language from context.
 It starts with a pre-viewing activity which introduces the topic and activates students' schema.
 This is followed by two while-viewing activities which practice the skill.
 The page ends with a personalized speaking activity that relates the topic of the video to the students' lives.
 The Video and Global Skills page builds on the previous page by introducing and practicing intercultural competence or critical thinking related to the topic.
-It then develops students' digital literacies through digital language learning ideas and through opportunities to create digital outputs such as photo slideshows, vox pop interviews, and social media videos.
+It then develops students' digital literacies through digital language learning ideas and through opportunities to create digital outputs such as vox pop interviews or social media videos.
 See page xii for more information on global skills in Stretch Second Edition.